Willyb15/Data-Science-Python/Week1/day1-git_unix/intro_git_lec.md

 # Intro to Git and Github

-At the end of this lesson, you should be able to:

-* Describe the importance of using Git for version control
-* Describe the difference between Git and Github
-* Understand how to initialize a Git repository
-* Understand basic Git/Github commands and how to use them, namely adding, committing, cloning, pushing, pulling, and forking

 ## Background

 At the heart of Github is Git, a distributed version control system for